top of page

 Child Dependents:

-Child dependents can apply on the same application if they are related to the parent applying and have permission to be in the UK as their dependent on a family dependent visa.
+Child dependents can apply on the same ilr applications if they are related to the parent applying and have permission to be in the UK as their dependent on a family dependent visa.
 You have sole responsibility for looking after your child or your child's other parent is dead.
 Your child is under 18 years old at the date of submission, your child is not married, or in a civil partnership or leading an independent life.
 Your child will continue to live with you and be supported by you without the need to use public funds.
 You have adequate accommodation and maintenance for any dependents without the need of using public funds.

 Intention to live permanently in the UK